Best AI Headshot & Portrait Apps for iPhone & Android in 2026

 Best Social Portrait Enhancement App

-Facetune remains deeply embedded within influencer culture and social-first portrait editing workflows.
-Although often associated with beauty retouching, its AI tools now extend into automated portrait enhancement, skin rendering, relighting and facial refinement.
+Facetune remains deeply embedded in influencer culture and social-first portrait-editing workflows.
+Although often associated with beauty retouching, AI now extends to automated portrait enhancement, skin rendering, relighting, and facial refinement.
 The app’s influence on contemporary visual culture is difficult to overstate, particularly regarding the aesthetics of social media portraiture and digitally optimised self-presentation.

 7. YouCam Perfect